hristoast/build-openmw/README.md

     # From inside this repository, build the image
     docker build -t build-openmw .

-    # Run the build, it will be placed into `/local/path`
+    # Run the build, it will be placed into `$HOME/backups/build-openmw`
-    docker run --rm --name build-openmw /local/path:/opt build-openmw
+    make tes3mp-package

 ### Build a release